mixpanel/docs/pages/docs/analysis/boards.md

 Sharing and permissions are set at the board level, and all reports saved on a board inherit the same set of sharing and permissions settings of that board.

 To share a board, and therefore all reports contained within it, click the Share button at the top right of the board.
 From here, sharing works as before, but remember, sharing a board now shares all of that board's reports as well.
-[Click here](/docs/analysis/boards#sharing) to learn more about sharing.

 ![/GIF3__light_.gif](/GIF3__light_.gif)